WW Recipe of the Day: Budget Fish Stew (Bouillabaisse)

 I don’t think this fish stew can technically be called bouillabaisse since it only has one kind of fish, so I know I’m taking some creative license here.

 The Skinny on Budget Bouillabaisse (Fish Stew)

-It’s the result of blending together a couple of recipes I came across in old cookbooks: the Bouillabaisse recipe from The Fannie Farmer Boston Cooking School Cookbook, 10th Edition and “Budget Bouillabaisse” from Betty Crocker’s Cookbook (1978).
+It’s the result of blending together a couple of recipes I came across in old cookbooks: the Bouillabaisse recipe from The Fannie Merritt Farmer Boston Cooking School Cookbook (10th Edition) and “Budget Bouillabaisse” from Betty Crocker Cookbook (1978).

 Low in fat and brimming with Weight Watchers power foods, this French fish stew turned out colorful and delicious.
 Served over slices of toasted whole wheat baguette, it made a satisfying Sunday night one-dish supper.